CloudLabsAI-Azure/Store-Operations-with-Copilot-Studio-lab/instructions/exercise3.md

      ![](./media/st-op-sb-ex3-g79.png)

-     >The agent will ask to provide UserName
+     >The agent will ask to provide the UserName

    - ```
      John